mikeb26/spotsh/README.md

-  launch               Launch a new spot shell instance ssh [<flags>]        ssh to an existing spot shell instance terminate [<flags>]  Terminate an existing spot shell instance version              Print spotsh's version string
+  launch               Launch a new spot shell instance ssh [<flags>]        ssh to an existing spot shell instance terminate [<flags>]  Terminate an existing spot shell instance upgrade              Upgrade to the latest version of spotsh version              Print spotsh's version string

 By default when command is not specified spotsh will attempt to ssh to